LEAVE NO TRACE

 “IF YOU GET TO A VILLAGE THAT SEEMS TO HAVE 100 INHABITANTS, IT IS POSSIBLE THAT SOONER OR LATER YOU COULD BE 100 KILOMETRES WITHOUT SEEING ANYBODY”

 Things may change.
 Keep that in mind.
-The rain may collapse a bridge, the snow may tear trees, nothing happens, improvise, a journey becomes an adventure when something goes wrong.
+The rain may collapse a bridge, the snow may tear trees, don’t worry, improvise, a journey becomes an adventure when something goes wrong.

 Finally the elevation gain.
 In my opinion, the most predictable of the difficulties.
 It’s about 13000m+ and it’s something to always keep in mind.